panchul/workspace/doc/MapReduce.md

 MapReduce is a programming model and an associated implementation for processing and generating big data sets with a parallel, distributed algorithm on a cluster.
 Basically, what all folding is about.
-Google papers made it a popular concept
+Google papers made it a popular concept:

 https://en.wikipedia.org/wiki/MapReduce

 MapReduce tasks must be written as acyclic dataflow programs, i.e. a stateless mapper followed by a stateless reducer, that are executed by a batch job scheduler.